*Please Note: This procedure is included in our Mommy Makeover package.

 What breast lifts don’t do…

 Mastopexy surgery will not significantly change the size of your breasts or round out the upper part of your breast.
-If you want fuller breasts, consider mastopexy combined with breast augmentation surgery.
+If you want fuller breasts, consider a breast lift with augmentation surgery.
 If you want smaller breasts, consider combining breast lift and breast reduction surgery.

 Is Mastopexy right for me?